How to Separate Your Laundry for the Best Results

 Sort by the Amount of Dirt on Items

 Very dirty or stained laundry should be washed separately on a longer, heavy-duty cycle.
 This provides the agitation needed to get rid of heavy dirt.

 This will protect them during the wash.
 It also stops jeans turning white at the seams.

 Before Washing.
 There is no need to worry about getting tough stains out of colored loads.
 Pre-treat heavy stains to boost the power of your detergent.
 Find out how to pre-treat stains for the best results.

 Choosing the Right Laundry Basket

 Use a partitioned laundry basket – it’ll save you time sorting it all out later.

 In case someone in your household places something in the wrong section, check the garments' labels for the manufacturer’s washing recommendations.

-If in doubt, test an item for colourfastness by applying warm water to an inconspicuous part (for instance, the inside of a hem), then press with a warm iron between two pieces of cloth.
-If any colour leaks, it’s not colourfast.
+If in doubt, test an item for colorfastness by applying warm water to an inconspicuous part (for instance, the inside of a hem), then press with a warm iron between two pieces of cloth.
+If any color leaks, it’s not colorfast.

 Tide Plus A Touch of Downy Liquid Laundry Detergent